TosbackCgusBridge-Bot/CGUs-versions/Citizensbank/Privacy Policy.md

 In addition to using cookies, we and/or our third party advertising service providers may also use similar technologies to track users’ interactions with our Site.
 Some of these technologies include web beacons (transparent graphical images placed on a website), pixels, tags, and Flash objects (also referred to as “Local Shared Objects”).
 Please refer to your browser’s instructions to remove cached Sites, history, and images from your Computer.
 Deleting or disabling cookies will not remove Flash objects or Local Shared Objects.
 Instead refer to Adobe’s website for more information on how to control or disable these items.

 **Additional Information on Online Behavioral Advertising**
+We and other third parties may collect personally identifiable information about your online activities over time and across different web sites when you use our Site.
 Some of the advertisements that click-through to our Site and/or may be on our Site contain cookies that allow for the monitoring of your response to these advertisements (sometimes referred to as interest-based advertisements).
 Our advertisements may also appear on other websites that use the same advertising service providers as us.
 These advertising service providers may use your browsing history across websites to choose which advertisements to display to you.

 If you do not wish to have us and/or our third party advertising service providers know which advertisements and subsequent websites you have viewed, you may opt-out at AboutAds (established by the Digital Advertising Alliance).
 The Digital Advertising Alliance website contains important information on cookies, behavioral advertising, and what opting out will and will not do and choices you can make regarding interest-based advertisements.